dduuukk/embedded-audio-sample-player-with-midi-support/README.md

 @dduuukk (Christian Bender) was responsible for completing the audio driver.
 The design, implementation, and operation of the audio driver is discussed in more detail [here](src/drivers/sai-design.md).

 Katherine Cloutier locked in doing the [WAV file parser](src/wav-parser/Readme-wav-parser.md).

+Christian Cole (@cole-ch) was responsible for the development of the audio codec driver and the MIDI handler.
+More information about audio codec driver can be found [here](docs/i2c-codec-driver/i2c-codec-design.md), and more information about the MIDI handler can be found [here](docs/uart-midi-driver/uart-midi-design.md).